RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 We recommend having a machine with at least 16 CPU cores and 64 GB of RAM available.
 This is required to run the Elasticsearch stack and the various analysis tools included in this repository.
 Running with less than the recommended hardware may result in degraded performance or unpredictable results.
+Also, we recommend having at least 50 GB of free disk space to avoid running out of space during experiments.

 We ran our experiments on a server with 2 AMD EPYC 7763 64-core CPUs and 2 TB of RAM.